I used iWriter for a week trying to find ways to write articles online and turn a profit. This is my experience.

 We would all like to make money online somehow.
-After all, it is easy, we do not have to get out of the house, and we can create a stress-free environment for ourselves.
+After all, it is easy, we do not have to leave home, and we can create a stress-free environment for ourselves.
 We know it is possible.
 After all, bloggers make money out of writing their articles.
-However, say you are not as inclined in writing on a weekly basis about topics that interest you, but you still think you can write for a living.
+However, say you are not as inclined to write on a weekly basis about topics that interest you, but you still think you can write for a living.

 You may want to start looking online for websites that pay article writers for their content.
-You might be discouraged to see that most of them ask that the writer has some experience behind him (meaning that he can research the information before writing, add SEO elements to his content, know how to write in a specific domain etcetera).
-I understand this sounds disheartening to you.
-It did to me too in the beginning.
+You might be discouraged to see that most of them ask that writers have some experience behind them (meaning that they can research the information before writing, add SEO elements to their content, know how to write in a specific domain, etc.).
+I understand this may sound disheartening to you.
+It did to me, too, in the beginning.

 This part is perhaps the easiest one of them all.
 All you have to do is set up an account by giving out your email, creating a password and a username.
 Simple, right?
 Yes, I thought that as well.
 To be honest, I felt that it was too simple to be the truth, and it seems that I was right in the end.

 So that is what I did.
 I created an account, I got my activation email, and then I was set to start writing articles.
 What more could I ask for?

 - Easy to do, you do not think about it